Leave It to Beaver: Urban legends

 In the mid-1970s, Mathers appeared on The Tomorrow Show hosted by Tom Snyder.
 Snyder pointed out that Mathers had not worked for a long time and that there was rumor going around that he had been killed "in the war in Southeast Asia".
 Mathers replied that he heard that rumor and he had no idea how it started.
 The rumor began when a Sgt.
 Steven Mathers was killed in Vietnam in 1968, and news wire services erroneously reported this was the Beaver.
-Actress Shelley Winters announced it on The Tonight Show.
+Actress Shelley Winters allegedly announced it on The Tonight Show, bringing the rumor to a wider audience.
 Mathers said later the rumor was so widespread that his close friend and former costar Tony Dow sent bereavement flowers to his parents.
 In actuality, Jerry Mathers never set foot in Vietnam, though he did serve in the Air National Guard.

 Another urban legend was that actor Ken Osmond (Eddie Haskell) became porn star John Holmes.
 Holmes took Osmond's name and did several movies satirically under the name "Eddie Haskell".
 It started because there was some facial resemblance between the two men, which porn distributors exploited by using the name Eddie Haskell in advertising Holmes's films.
 "It was a pain in my butt for eleven years," says Osmond, who brought a $25 million defamation suit against porn houses, producers and distributors.
 The suit went all the way to the California Supreme Court.
 The court ruled for Holmes, saying the name was protected as a satire.
 This case set a precedent in the matter, and is still referred to in other cases in California today.